Atria Senior Living Costs and Review

 • Alzheimer’s/dementia care

 Some Atria facilities also provide diabetes management, nebulizer and oxygen management, and catheter and ostomy care.
-If your loved one is in need of this type of specialized care, be sure to bring it up with the individual location you're considering.
+If your loved one needs this type of specialized care, be sure to bring it up with the individual location you’re considering.

 Resident activities